Samuel B. Amidon: Carrie Nation

 On the morning of December 27, 1900, in the waning days of Amidon's final term as county attorney, radical temperance activist Carrie Nation entered the ground floor saloon of the Carey Hotel along Douglas Avenue and proceeded to wreak havoc at the bar, damaging a $300 painting with a rock before throwing a pool ball through a $100 mirror.
 After her arrest, Nation remained defiant and dared prosecutors to bring charges against her, declaring "The law can't touch me on this, and I am going to make it hot for other saloons in this town as soon as they release me."

 Against Amidon's "earnest protest," Sedgwick County Sheriff Charles W. Simmons then enforced a three-week quarantine at the Sedgwick County jail in what was likely an underhanded move to prevent Nation from bonding out.
 Amidon's final act as county attorney occurred at the state Capitol in Topeka on January 12, reluctantly representing Sheriff Simmons in front of an unimpressed Kansas Supreme Court.

 The Court ordered Nation's immediate release and for the commencement of her trial on January 15, by which point Amidon's term had expired.
 His successor quickly dropped the charges against Nation, stating that "she is laboring under a delusion to such an extent that she is not responsible for her acts."
 Besides, according to the Wichita Beacon, the people of the city "[thought] her punishment sufficient," apparently viewing her antics with bemusement despite what, in current dollars, amounted to over $14,500 in intentional property damage.

 Return to private practice

 After retiring from public office, Amidon started a legal partnership with Judge David M. Dale in 1903.
 The firm of Dale & Amidon became "one of the most prominent and influential in the state and include[d] among its clients a number of the most important financial, industrial and commercial interests of southern Kansas" and "appeared in connection with the most important litigations in the state and federal courts."
 The firm is still in operation today under the name of McDonald-Tinker.

 Amidon's legal reputation was largely based on criminal prosecution and defense, although he "handled ten civil suits to every criminal suit in which he appeared."

 Political career

-A staunch lifelong member of the Democratic Party, Amidon was active in politics from the beginning of his career, using his persuasive oratory skills to campaign for "every Democrat from President down to coroner" and his considerable wealth to help fund them.
+A member of the Democratic Party, Amidon was active in politics from the start of his career, using his persuasive oratory to campaign for Democratic candidates at all levels and his wealth to support their campaigns.